-Reform within austerity: UK public sector ICT overview and forecast to 2016-17
+Reform Within Austerity: UK Public Sector ICT Overview and Forecast to 2016-17

 Transport: including bodies involved in policy development, management of the public transport infrastructure and public sector providers of transport services;

-Companies Mentioned in this Report: Capita, Wipro, Equiniti Group, BT, Virgin Media Business, Cable and Wireless, Level 3, Global Crossing, Siemens, Cpaita Business Services, Eircom, Fujitsu, Kcom, Logicalis, MDNX, Thales, Updata, 2e2, Airwave Solutions, Azzurri Communications, Cassidian UK, CSC Computer Sciences, Computacenter, Daisy Communications, Easynet Global Services, Everything Everywhere, Freedom Communications, Icom Holdings, NextiraOne, PageOne Communications, Phoenix IT Group, Siemens Communications, Specialist Computer Centre, Telefonica UK, Telent Technology Services, Thales UK, Uniworld Communications, Vodafone, Oracle, Ident1, Arqiva, HP, Capgemini, IBM, Dell, Atos, Microsoft, Cisco, Northgate, Steria Research Machine, Serco, iSoft, Sun Microsystems, The, Listening Company, Intelenet
+Capita, Wipro, Equiniti Group, BT, Virgin Media Business, Cable and Wireless, Level 3, Global Crossing, Siemens, Cpaita Business Services, Eircom, Fujitsu, Kcom, Logicalis, MDNX, Thales, Updata, 2e2, Airwave Solutions, Azzurri Communications, Cassidian UK, CSC Computer Sciences, Computacenter, Daisy Communications, Easynet Global Services, Everything Everywhere, Freedom Communications, Icom Holdings, NextiraOne, PageOne Communications, Phoenix IT Group, Siemens Communications, Specialist Computer Centre, Telefonica UK, Telent Technology Services, Thales UK, Uniworld Communications, Vodafone, Oracle, Ident1, Arqiva, HP, Capgemini, IBM, Dell, Atos, Microsoft, Cisco, Northgate, Steria Research Machine, Serco, iSoft, Sun Microsystems, The